Thirty-Minute Friend

 I have been asked to come home early no later than 7 PM because the night is dark and full of terrors.
 Hungry men lurking around dark alleys ready to pounce on a girl who’s alone, who may or may not be dressed provocatively.
 I have heard stories, watched the news, I am scared too and so I do as I am asked to do.

 Some women ask me, “Do you know how to cook?
 How will you feed your man?”
 When I replied no, they laughed at me, so I laughed too.
-I did learn cooking though, to feed myself and the ones in need.
-Nobody told me how rewarding and therapeutic cooking could be.
+I did learn cooking though – not for a man, but to feed myself and those in need.
+Why didn’t anyone tell me how rewarding and therapeutic it could be.

 When men made their moves on me and I did not jive to their vibe, they called me names.
 But, it did not affect me as I knew already that they could never respect my standards and boundaries.

 I am in my 30s, I am asked when I am having babies?
 I understand you are curious and these are questions for my well-being, but reproduction is not a role that every woman needs to play.
-In a world that’s populated and polluted by human beings, do we really need more babies?
+In a world already populated and polluted by humans, do we really need more babies?

 There are some things that sometimes women need to do.
-Not because somebody has asked us to, but because we are smart enough to understand how the world works.
+Not because somebody has asked us to, but because we are wise enough to understand how the world works.

 Sometimes the messages passed on to women are wrong.
 We have not been treated equally, but we know the right from wrong.